 Competitive Events, Squads and School Teams

-Competition, both within the school day and through our extra-curricular provision, is a key element of sport at our school.
-It has an important role to play in allowing children to test skills acquired during lessons, develop teamwork and to understand how to produce a performance when required.
+Competition, both within the school day and through our extra-curricular provision, is a key element of sport at Binfield.
+This has an important role to play in allowing children to test skills acquired during lessons, develop teamwork and to understand how to produce a performance when required.
+Additionally, this provides the opportunity to challenge and extend our most able athletes within our provision for Gifted and Talented children in all areas of the curriculum.

 Participation in our sports teams is achieved on merit and offered to those children who show advanced skills and aptitudes in the relevant sports.
 The school makes its team selections on the best available information, which may include performance during PE lessons as well as squad sessions and trials where appropriate.
 As a result, it is therefore possible for children to be picked for more than one event or team.